Tajay49/Phishing-Email-job-Similation-by-Mastercard/README.md

 ### 🧠 About the Simulation

 This experience was hosted by Mastercard on Forage and simulates real-world challenges faced by cybersecurity teams working to strengthen enterprise-wide security awareness.
+All rights Reserve by Forge